queer/peckish/README.md

 and you're done! peckish does the rest, *without* shelling out to distro-specific tools!

-For example, peckish lets you take a statically-compiled binary and turn it
+For example, peckish lets you take a program you wrote and turn it into:
-into:

 - a tarball
 - an installable Debian package
 - an installable Arch Linux package
 - a runnable Docker image
-- an RPM package
+- an installable RPM package

 This problem is fairly common: